aablsk/flutter_challenge_senior/APPROACH.md

 *ASSUMPTION* The capability to build a sensible Login UI shall be demonstrated.
 Additional functionality like password-reset will be built into UI but not have any functionality attached to it.
 Specifics depend on GitHub API requirements.
 *DECISION* After taking a look at the GitHub GraphQL API it became clear that GitHub OAuth flow must be used.
 In order to still do some work for a login screen I decided to at least add a username input + validation to the login form as it can be passed to the OAuth flow.
+*DECISION* Since this shall be focused on frontend implementation, I will not implement my own OAuth flow (as this should include a backend component).
+I will instead use the frontend-only implementation from github_sign_in.
+This is not production-grade.

 ### Repository List